What are Complementary Colors? How to Use them in Your Painting

 Complementary colors don’t have to strictly be placed side by side in a painting for them to have a strong effect.
 Take a look at the Sargent painting below ‘Head of a Capri Girl’.
 The background color is a muted greenish color, while the headband color is red and surrounded by the girls black hair.
 Despite this, the background color of the green helps to make the color of the headband even brighter than it would look otherwise since it is the opposite color of green.

-How to Mix Complementary Colors
+Ways to Mix Complementary Colors

 Now, when you mix two complementary colors together, they create a muted color.
 This is because when the two colors are mixed together, they create a grayed down or duller version of both colors.
 Essentially, complementary colors have the ability to cancel one another out.
 So, if I were to mix some blue into orange the orange would become less orange.
 The opposite is also true because if you mix orange into blue then the blue becomes less blue.
 This is true for all of the complementary color pairs.

-Mixing complementary colors with blue and orange
+Mixing blue and orange together

 You can see an example below of mixing blue and orange together.
 Notice how the blue becomes muted when orange is mixed into it.
 Conversely, when you mix some blue into orange then you get a muted orange color.